Cloudscape Design System

 Key UX concepts

 With one-click delete, users can quickly delete non-critical, easy to recreate resources.
-For example, the deletion of a row in attribute editor or tag editor.
+For example, the deletion of a row in attribute editor.
 Deletion is instantaneous and doesn’t require additional feedback.

 Building blocks